Bhanditz/docker-ipsec-vpn-server/README.md

     -p 4500:4500/udp \
     -v /lib/modules:/lib/modules:ro \
     -d --privileged \
-    hwdsl2/ipsec-vpn-server
+    jpillora/ipsec-vpn-server
 ```

 ### Retrieve VPN login details

-If you did not set environment variables via an `env` file, `VPN_USER` will default to `vpnuser` and both `VPN_IPSEC_PSK` and `VPN_PASSWORD` will be randomly generated.
+If you did not set environment variables via an `env` file, `VPN_USERS` will default to `vpnuser` and both `VPN_IPSEC_PSK` will be randomly generated.
 To retrieve them, show the logs of the running container:

 ```
 docker logs ipsec-vpn-server